 - Accept gift funds from an acceptable source.
 If you have a family member, employer, or charitable organization willing to help with your closing costs, you may be able to accept it.
 As long as the donor ensures that the funds are a gift and not a loan and can verify that they have funds’, you may be able to decrease your out-of-pocket expenses for closing costs.

-Update 2022: Please note that in today’s market, you may have a hard time getting your offer accepted if you request for the seller to pay your costs.
-You can read more about this by going to this article: How to Get your Offer Accepted in a Seller’s Market
+If you are havng a hard time getting your offer accepted read this article on how to increase your chances.
+How to Get your Offer Accepted in a Seller’s Market

 What is the FHA Mortgage Insurance Premium?

 The FHA program is self-funded.
 FHA relies on the mortgage insurance premiums to continue to guarantee loans.
 FHA borrowers pay two types of mortgage insurance:

 - Annual mortgage insurance

 As the name suggests, you pay upfront mortgage insurance which is typically rolled into your loan.
 It costs 1.75% of the loan amount.

 If you borrow $200,000, you’d owe $3,500.
 If you can’t afford the cost at the closing, you can wrap it into your loan.

 This does slightly increase your loan payments, but decreases the financial burden on you at the closing.

 The upfront mortgage insurance is the only cost that can be rolled into the loan for a purchase.